dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 <VersionBlock firstVersion="1.4">

-#### Copying ingestion-time partitions
+#### Copying partitions

-If you are replacing entire partitions in your incremental runs, you can opt to do so with the [copy table API](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) and partition decorators.
-While this mechanism doesn't offer the same visibility and ease of debugging as the SQL `merge` statement, it can yield significant savings in time and cost for large datasets because the copy table API does not incur any costs for inserting the data - it's equivalent to the `bq load` gcloud CLI command.
+If you are replacing entire partitions in your incremental runs, you can opt to do so with the [copy table API](https://cloud.google.com/bigquery/docs/managing-tables#copy-table) and partition decorators rather than a `merge` statement.
+While this mechanism doesn't offer the same visibility and ease of debugging as the SQL `merge` statement, it can yield significant savings in time and cost for large datasets because the copy table API does not incur any costs for inserting the data - it's equivalent to the `bq cp` gcloud CLI command.

 You can enable this by switching on `copy_partitions: True` in the `partition_by` configuration.
 This approach works only in combination with "dynamic" partition replacement.